 STK SMP or STTB diploma from an SMA high school.
 Students may apply during the senior year.

 Students who have completed an International Baccalaureate program should apply at the first-year level.
 Students may apply during the senior year.
 Students may be given advanced standing credit for examinations passed at the Higher Level only.
 No advanced standing credit is granted for Standard or Subsidiary Level Examinations.
 Predicted IB results are needed if exams have not yet been taken.
 For more information, click here.

 Note: U-M is a Davis Foundation United World College Program member and annually offers a renewable scholarship to a graduate of a United World College.
 Learn more here.

-Application at the freshman level is permitted if the student can present an average of sobresaliente, excelente, or muy bueno on the bachillerato or comparable certificate.
+Application at the first-year level is permitted if the student can present an average of sobresaliente, excelente, or muy bueno on the bachillerato or comparable certificate.
 Students may apply during the senior year.

 U-M offers some one-year renewable scholarships for international students who are Guatemalan students.
 The amount varies depending on the number of students who apply, plus need and merit considerations.
 Inquire to: University of Michigan Office of Financial Aid, 2500 Student Activities Building, 515 E. Jefferson St., Ann Arbor, Michigan 48109-1316, USA

-Completion of the national secondary school certificate examinations with marks at a high percentage is required for freshman application.
+Completion of the national secondary school certificate examinations with marks at a high percentage is required for first-year application.
 (Examples: General Secondary School Certificate, Tawjihi, June written examinations.)

 Israel: Bagrut Examination Scores and Certificate